Kyrand/website-2/content/post/ucl-2020-lectures.md

 I'm treating these lectures as a continuous block of time with tasks to be done.
 Online learning seems to be more intense and tiring than its real-world counterpart so we'll have regular breaks to recover and take stock.

+## Submission of projects
+Submission of projects as Jupyter notebooks and/or codepen (or other sandbox) 'pens' is encouraged but not mandatory.

+The work will be assessed on all programmatic aspects of the dataviz process, which include cleaning your data.
+The dirty truth of dataviz is that most datasets are full of errors and cleaning them a vital part of the process of dataviz.
+Pandas and Jupyter notebooks are a great way to do this (see Chapter 9 of my book for an example of the process).

+All of these will be assessed:

+- Cleaning datasets.
+- Exploring with Jupyter and chart libraries such as Matplotlib and Seaborn.
+- Static and Dynamic charts.
+- JavaScript charts/maps produced by Plotly, D3 etc.

+If you have any queries just send me an email.

 ## Task 1

 Objectives: